OhioBob/Grannus-Expansion-Pack/README.md

 3. For implementation of anomalies, download and install [Kerbal Konstructs](https://github.com/GER-Space/Kerbal-Konstructs/releases).

-## GEP_JNSQ
+## GEP_Rescale

-GEP_JNSQ is an optional add-on that rescales GEP 2.5x to provide compatibility with the JNSQ planet pack.
-Note that GEP_JNSQ does not require Sigma Dimensions.
+GEP_Rescale is an optional config that rescales the GEP solar system to 2.5x its normal size, for use in combination with either GEP_Primary or the JNSQ planet pack.
+Rescaling is accomplished without the use of Sigma Dimensions.
+If GEP is used in any installation where Sigma Dimensions is used to perform rescaling, then GEP_Rescale should not be installed.

-To install GEP_JNSQ:
+To install GEP_Rescale:

-1. Download and install [JNSQ](https://github.com/Galileo88/JNSQ/releases) and GEP per the installation instructions.
+1. Download and install Grannus Expansion Pack per the installation instructions.

+2. If to be used with GEP_Primary, install GEP_Primary per the installation instructions above.

+3. If to be used with JNSQ, download and install [JNSQ](https://github.com/Galileo88/JNSQ/releases) per the installation instructions.

-2. Copy [GEP Download]\Optional Mods\GEP_JNSQ\GameData\GEP_JNSQ to [KSP]\GameData\ .
+4. Copy [GEP Download]\Optional Mods\GEP_Rescale\GameData\GEP_Rescale to [KSP]\GameData\ .

 ## GEP_CommNet